Auxiliary Class Based Multiple Choice Learning: Experiments

 \subsection{Image Classification}

 We compare all methods using three conventional large CNN models.
-ResNet-18 is used for the ablation and the effect studies while VGGNet-16, ResNet-34, and GoogLeNet are applied for the comprehensive experiments evaluating classification tasks.
+ResNet-18 is used for the ablation and the effect studies while VGGNet-16, ResNet-34, and GoogLeNet are applied for the comprehensive experiments.
 All experiments in this section uses ensembles of 5 networks, $M=5$.
-The experiment with a larger number of networks is presented in the supplementary material.
+The experiment with a larger ensemble size is presented in the supplementary material.

 Both oracle and top-1 error rates are measured for evaluating the classification performances.
 The oracle error is the ratio when all models failed to classify for a given test image, and the top-1 error is calculated by averaging the output probabilities of all models.
 We note that a lower oracle error rate implies high diversity but not always the highest top-1 accuracy.